Center for Wellness Policies & Procedures

 Wentworth also prohibits discrimination on the basis of age, gender, gender identity, sex, sexual orientation, race, religion, national origin, veteran status or any other protected status.
 Sexual harassment, which includes sexual assault, is one type of sex discrimination.
 Unlawful employment discrimination by faculty, administrators, supervisors, employees, contractors, guests, vendors, parents and students will not be tolerated.
 If you believe you have been subjected to any of these forms of discrimination, please contact the Title IX Coordinator, the Vice President of Human Resources.

 Alternate Course Material Request Procedure

-Step 1: Students schedule an intake with disability services in order to determine eligibility for alternate format course materials and use of WIT text-to-speech software.
+Step 1: Students schedule an intake with Accessibility Services in order to determine eligibility for alternate format course materials and use of WIT text-to-speech software.

 Step 2: Eligible students register for classes as early as possible and request course material information from faculty.

 Step 3: Students search for and purchase commercially available accessible course materials (audio books, e-books with text to speech enabled, etc.)

 - Check the Wentworth bookstore to see if textbooks and other course materials are available electronic format.
 If electronic versions of textbooks are commercially available for purchase at the bookstore, notify Accessibility Services so publishers can be contacted regarding enabling text to speech options for students with disabilities.

 - Contact the Publishers directly to purchase accessible text files or e-books with text to speech enabled in lieu of hard copy textbooks.